phods/raspiot/README.md

 - Enabling SSH on Raspberry Pi Without a Screen
 To enable SSH on your Raspberry Pi perform the following steps:

-1-Power off your Raspberry Pi and remove the SD card.
+1- Power off your Raspberry Pi and remove the SD card.
-2-Insert the SD card into your computer’s card reader.
+2- Insert the SD card into your computer’s card reader.
 The SD card will mount automatically.
-3-Navigate to the SD card boot directory using your OS file manager.
+3- Navigate to the SD card boot directory using your OS file manager.
 Linux and macOS users can also do this from the command line.
-4-Create a new empty file named ssh, without any extension, inside the boot directory.
+4- Create a new empty file named ssh, without any extension, inside the boot directory.
-5-Remove the SD card from your computer and put it in your Raspberry Pi.
+5- Remove the SD card from your computer and put it in your Raspberry Pi.
-6-Power on your Pi board.
+6- Power on your Pi board.
 On boot Pi will check whether this file exists and if it does, SSH will be enabled and the file is removed.
-7-Once Raspberry Pi boots up you can SSH into it.
+7- Once Raspberry Pi boots up you can SSH into it.

 ```
 sudo systemctl enable sshsudo systemctl start ssh
 ```

 - Configuring wifi without screen
-1-Power off your Raspberry Pi and remove the SD card.
+1- Power off your Raspberry Pi and remove the SD card.
-2-Insert the SD card into your computer’s card reader.
+2- Insert the SD card into your computer’s card reader.
 The SD card will mount automatically.
-3-Navigate to the SD card boot directory using your OS file manager.
+3- Navigate to the SD card boot directory using your OS file manager.
 Linux and macOS users can also do this from the command line.
-4-Create a new empty file named wpa_supplicant.conf, inside the boot directory.
+4- Create a new empty file named wpa_supplicant.conf, inside the boot directory.
-5-Add the lines below, replacing variables with your SSID and password, and change the country value if needed.
+5- Add the lines below, replacing variables with your SSID and password, and change the country value if needed.
-Insert your Raspbian SD card into your computer.
+6- Insert your Raspbian SD card into your computer.

 ```
 country=US